-- 1.1 Players cannot use their arms or hands to impede or redirect an opponent, except when that opponent obstructs their direct path to the ball carrier.
-Players cannot use the goal posts with their hands or arms to push off or to change direction.
-Violation of these rules is illegal use of hands. - 1.2 When a player is playing the ball, an opponent can redirect that player with the hands in an effort to continue pursuing a direct path to the arrival point of the ball or the intended receiver. - 1.3 Players may touch an opponent to feel their relative positioning as long as the opponent is not impeded or redirected.
+- 1.1 Players cannot use their arms or hands to impede or redirect an opponent.
+Violation of this rule is Interference. - 1.2 Players may touch an opponent to feel their relative positioning as long as the opponent is not impeded or redirected.
 Players may touch the goal posts with their hands if such touching does not help them change their direction.